 - Leg length discrepancies

-Some scoliosis patients have breathing and cardiac problems along with neuropathy.
-Since many early degenerative changes are shown in younger patients, adults often have severely advanced degenerative changes in the spine if Scoliosis is present for long periods.
+Some patients have breathing and cardiac problems along with neuropathy.
+Since many early degenerative changes are shown in younger patients, adults often have severely advanced degenerative changes in the spine if untreated for long periods.

 The SpineCor non-rigid bracing system is a revolutionary way of managing scoliosis in adolescents and adults.